-The first thing that needs to be noted is aluminum foil is a good reflection of light rays.
-Which means that it can work in scaring the birds away.
+The first thing that needs to be noted is that aluminum foil is a good reflection of light rays, which means it can work in scaring the birds away.

 Do Birds Scatter When They See Tape?

-The reason is that any noise coming from the tape disturbs the harmony of nearby birds which makes them feel nervous and start flocking together in an attempt to flee.
+The reason is that any noise from the tape disturbs the harmony of nearby birds, making them feel nervous and start flocking together in an attempt to flee.
 You’d notice how quickly this happens.